cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Note also, that the tasks may well be challenging.
 There is no tension or need to worry if in front of our collegues we realise we don't know something that we feel we ought to, or if we turn out to be misled about something.

 The 'illusion of knowledge' is a well documented phenomena - unless challenged our conceptual and explanatory understanding of even familar things or processes is sketchy and shallow at best.
 This is a permissive environment, and our aim is to uncover where such deeper knowledge can be useful, expose it, and make it sharable.
+(Make important knowledge that is currently not eaisily accesible, available)

+Show bicycle drawing figure.
+Familiar object - 40-60% of people tested drew a bicyle that could not function.
+Even experts had difficulty (10% got it wrong).

+We often only keep a minimal understanding (just enough to get by) because of our limited cognitve processing and storage cababilites.

 _Note:_ It might be useful to segregate groups or workshops into similar levels of experience / hierarchy to prevent some folks from being afraid to speak up amongst their peers.
-The Focud Group reference below has good suggestions.
+The Focus Group reference at the end of this doc has good suggestions.

 ######Lawson, R. (2006).
 The science of cycology: failures to understand how everyday objects work.
 Memory & Cognition, 34(8), 1667–1675.